minyez/mykit/roadmap.md

 ### Input controllers

+Input controller classes are named as `*_control`, and are subclasses of abstract base classes defined in the `_control` module.
-Map name and value of parameter tags between different simulation programs
+They are metaclasses of the class of program-specific input files, and help map name and value of parameter tags between different simulation programs.
   - [x] `planewave_control`: plane-wave basis
   - [x] `xc_control`: (semi-)local exchange-correlation tags
   - [ ] `ion_control`: ion relaxation